 Older Children & Adults: 5-10 ml

 Submit copies of diagnostic biochemical test results with the sample, if appropriate.
 Contact the laboratory if further information is needed.
 Deletion/duplication analysis by targeted CGH array is recommended before sequence analysis.
-If deletion/duplication analysis is performed outside of Emory Genetics Laboratory, please submit a copy of the report with the test requisition.
+If deletion/duplication analysis is performed outside of EGL Genetics, please submit a copy of the report with the test requisition.

 - Deletion/Duplication Analysis of PLP1 Gene by CGH array is available and is recommended before sequence analysis (RR).

 - CGH array-based test for deletion/duplication analysis of 64 different X-linked intellectual disability genes is available (OL).